gahingwoo/ezy_speech_translate/docs/README_ADMIN.md

 ---

-## What is EzySpeechTranslate?
+## What is EzySpeech?

-EzySpeechTranslate is a real-time speech recognition and translation system designed for:
+EzySpeech is a real-time speech recognition and translation system designed for:

 - ⛪️ **Religious Services** - Live sermon translation
 - 🎓 **Education** - Lecture translation for international students